Winston Churchill expressed it best when he said, “The price of greatness is responsibility.

 Responsible Investing is a balancing act.
 Investors have to balance positive ambitions for a better world with the practical implications of implementing their long term investment strategy in search of superior returns.
 There is no question that everybody wants to make the world a better place, but in the same world investors still require real and competitive returns in order to meet their liabilities and performance objectives.

-GraySwan has been a PRI signatory since 2013 (the second investment advisor in South Africa to become a signatory) and have been awarded as the Responsible Investment Consultant of the Year at the most recent Baseta awards.
+GraySwan has been a PRI signatory since 2013 (the second investment advisor in South Africa to become a signatory) and we have previously won the Imbasa Yegolide Responsible Consultant of the Year Award 2016 held by the Batseta Council of Retirement Funds of South Africa.
 We firmly believe that there is monetary value in Responsible Investment if you follow a step by step approach to incorporate such thinking into your investment process.

 CAN IT BE DONE?

 We’ve already done so successfully for our institutional clients and their top performing track records are proof that responsible and sustainable investing is part of a winning strategy.
 Our next journey is to do so for our private clients as the only difference is that they have to invest in off the shelf products whereas for our institutional clients we can tailormake such solutions.
 It’s great to add value in terms of performance and doing good at the same time.

 Initially we had to make use of theoretical studies and surveys to judge whether companies and investment managers that incorporate Environmental, Social and Governance (ESG) factors into their thinking outperformed their peers.
 One such study was the Global 500 Climate Change Report prepared by the Carbon Disclosure Project (CDP) which concluded that “companies that achieve leadership positions in climate change generate superior stock performance”.